 - a creative fine and performing arts program that is fully integrated into the curriculum

-- individualized schedules and academic advisors for all students in Grades 7 and up
+- individualized schedules and academic advisors for all students in Grades 6 through 12

-- the use of computers and other technological resources as learning tools, rather than ends in themselves
+- the use of computers and other technological resources as learning tools in all grade levels, rather than ends in themselves

 - a full complement of field trips, clubs, after-school programs, and enrichment events that enhance the curriculum